nodefluxio/standard/source/includes/python.md

 The most common dependency management for python is the use of `requirements.txt` file, which can be installed with `pip install -r requirements.txt`.
 Unfortunately, this simple solution is prone to many problems.
 Installation with `requirements.txt` is non deterministic.
 Depending on the content of the `requirements.txt`, an installation cannot be guaranteed to have the same version with the previous, tested installation.
 Furthermore, most of the time we need to manually add the dependencies to the `requirements.txt` file.

+Installing packages into global `site-packages` is not a good practice.
+Some common problem we face is version clashing and permission (requires `sudo` to install a package).
+The best practice is to use virtual environment for each project.
+It allows a project to isolate itself from other projects and use different version of dependency.

-[**Pipenv**](http://pipenv.readthedocs.io/en/latest/) is a packaging tool that aims to solve that and several other problems.
-It automatically stores the dependencies in a `Pipefile` after installing a package with `pipenv install`.
+[**Pipenv**](http://pipenv.readthedocs.io/en/latest/) is a packaging tool that aims to solve those problems.
+It automatically creates and manages a virtual environment for your project, as well as adds or removes packages to a `Pipefile` as you install or uninstall packages.
 It has a `Pipfile.lock`, which is used to produce deterministic installation.
 It also able to separate development packages from the production packages.

 First, install `pipenv` with `pip install pipenv`.

 Here's a cheat sheet of the `pipenv` as a dependency manager:

+* Specify Python version for the virtual environment: `pipenv --python 3.6`.
+If not specified, it will use the version of the default Python.
-* Install a package: `pipenv install packagename`.
+* Install a package: `pipenv install <packagename>`.
-* Install a development package: `pipenv install --dev devpackagename`
+* Install a development package: `pipenv install --dev <devpackagename>`
 * Install from a git repository `pipenv install git+https://bitbucket.org/verysmartdonkey/nodeflux-logger-python#egg=logger`
 * Install production dependencies from the `Pipfile`: `pipenv install`
 * To install dependencies from the `Pipfile` along with the development packages: `pipenv install --dev`
+* Run a command from the virtual environment: `pipenv run <command>`
+* Spawn a shell with the virtual environment activated: `pipenv shell`

+You **must** use `pipenv` to manage your dependencies and virtual environment, and you **must** separate production and development packages.

 ### Setup Script